manpazito/wind-turbine/README.md

 - The model is aerodynamic-first.
 Structural, fatigue, and manufacturing constraints should be added for final engineering design.
 - Configurable ranges are in `configs/default.yaml`.

+## 6) Inspiration and Citation

+This work is heavily inspired by:

+Lele Li, Weihao Zhang, Ya Li, Chiju Jiang, and Yufan Wang, “Multi-Objective Optimization of Turbine Blade Profiles Based on Multi-Agent Reinforcement Learning,” *Energy Conversion and Management* 297 (2023): 117637, https://doi.org/10.1016/j.enconman.2023.117637.